 We got to talkin'…and have now contributed dozens of podcast stories for travel radio, broadcast on JAIR radio in Melbourne and archived on Soundcloud.
-In some cases, we've been interviewed about our experiences and encounters for virtual audio tours.
+In some cases, we've been interviewed about our experiences for firsthand reporting.
 In other cases, we are conducting the interviews ourselves and filing the reports with the station.

-As of now (May 2020), the prospect of doing more interviews and ‘distance' reporting is really appealing.
-Expect more to come, preferably in an easier to consume format.
+Expect this post to be continually updated with new recordings, preferably in an easier to consume format.
 For now, you can pick and choose to listen to each segment, one at a time.
-Where appropriate links to related stories appear here, and those stories often include the audio file.
+Where appropriate, links to related stories appear here, and those stories often include the audio file, too.

 Note: To listen to continuous episodes of our Travel Writer Radio reports, visit Kristin Henning's user page on Soundcloud.
 To select specific episodes, see below.

 A fun chat with Graeme about our little road trip in southern Spain, from Sevilla to a couple “white villages” of Cádiz, and a stop in Ronda.
 Also get details of the Picasso 2023 Celebration in Málaga and elsewhere.